coderefractor/Speed-Post-Tracker/README.md

 # Speed Post Tracking

-A nifty library to provide easy access to [track Speed Post online](http://www.dtdctrack.in/speed-post-tracking-india-post-track/) or EMS India Post packages.
-This can be used in your website or App which uses PHP in it's backend.
-You can also create a request-response system for cross-language compatibility.
+A unofficial guide on how to [track Speed Post online](http://www.dtdctrack.in/speed-post-tracking-india-post-track/) or EMS India Post packages.
+This can be used in your website or application or just a user.
+Note: This doesn't contain any code for integration.

-It is a general brand name for accelerated delivery services provided by independent companies.
+It is a general brand name for accelerated delivery services provided by Postal Department.
 India Post tracking module is used in a lots of corporate websites and eCommerce portals.
-They directly lease the API from the postal network.
-However thanks to MyGov, it is now available for the general public at free of cost.
-So whether you are developing a personal education project or a large commercial project, this library can help you simplify the task of building a tracking mobile.
+They directly have access to API from the postal network.
+However, it is not open to the public.
+You need to contact them in order to request access.

 There are 3 different types of Speed Post carriers: